ucl-exoplanets/TauREx3_public/README.md

 # TauREx3

-TauREx3 is the newest version of the TauREx retrieval code that was created by a disturbed man.
+TauREx3 is the newest version of the TauREx retrieval code.

 ## Prerequisites

 * numpy
     - Specifically **numpy.f2py** to compile Fortran extensions

-* cython
-    * Required to compile C++ extensions

-* Fortran and C++ compilers
-    * For Windows this can be easily achieved using Anaconda3 and doing:
-        `conda install libpython m2w64-toolchain`